daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ![intellisenseFormatTypedJsDocsOnlyDescription](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/intellisenseFormatTypedJsDocsOnlyDescription.png)

-Or if you want to have an union type (e.g. allow strings AND numbers).
+Or if you want to have a union type (e.g. allow strings AND numbers).
 Be sure to only document what you actually need as with this method you override the default types and that means things could get out of sync.

 ```js